matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-06-16-day_011_netdiscover.md

 ### 6. **Summary**

-In this post I covered semi-briefly what Netdiscover does and how it functions.
+In this post, I covered semi-briefly what Netdiscover does and how it functions.

 I discussed using netdiscover to actively find hosts on a network.

 Additionally, I covered using netdiscover in a passive mode where it only discovers hosts as traffic passes on the network.

-Finally, I discussed how to control which network device to use when scanning if oyu have multiple network devices.
+Finally, I discussed how to control which network device to use when scanning if you have multiple network devices.

 Thanks for reading!<br>